UTME CBT FREE Practice Test – Use of English (Set 9)

 Hello and Welcome to UTME CBT FREE Practice Test – Use of English (Set 9)

-1. You are to attempt 60 Objectives Questions ONLY.
+1. You are to attempt 60 Objectives Questions ONLY for 40 minutes.

-3. Supply Your Full Name and Location in the text box below and begin immediately.
+2. Supply Your Full Name and Location in the text boxes below and begin immediately.

 Comprehension